Oaxaca mud turtle: Distribution and habitat

 This mud turtle is endemic to Mexico; it is found in Guerrero and Oaxaca, where it is only known from the drainage basins of the Rio Colotepec and the Rio Tonameca, at altitudes between about 100 and 800 m.
 Its habitat is marshes, muddy pools and other still, turbid water bodies, and it occasionally occurs in rivers.
 It is sometimes found on the coastal plain, having apparently been washed down by rivers in spate.

 Ecology

 The diet probably consists mostly of plant material, but small animals such as tadpoles, shrimps, beetles and fish are also eaten.
 The species can be considered an opportunistic feeder, since it eats both plant material and small animals, which is different from other Kinosternon species.

 These turtles are most active in the rainy season which lasts from June to October.
 Breeding probably takes place in July with the eggs hatching after the rains cease.
-The young are slow-growing and it takes from between seven and ten years for them to reach maturity.
+The young are slow-growing and it takes between seven and ten years for them to reach maturity.